eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 (QTSPs).
 The general Trust Framework for QTSPs apply also to QEAA, but specific rules for this Trust Service need to be defined as well.
-QEAA Providers maintain an interface for requesting and providing QEAAs, including a mutual authentication interface with EUDI Wallets and potentially an interface towards Authentic Sources to verify attributes.
+QEAA Providers maintain an interface for requesting and providing QEAAs, including a mutual authentication interface with Wallet Units and potentially an interface towards Authentic Sources to verify attributes.
 QEAA Providers provide information on the location of the services that can be used to enquire about the validity status of the QEAAs, without